Company-2024/dev-docs/source/setup_guides/python_environments.md

 These are the standards that will be included in ignore files such as `.gitignore`.

 Activate your virtual environment and install Python packages.

-If available If available, you can also install packages from a `requirements.txt` file, using:
+If available for a particular project, you can install packages from a `requirements.txt` file, using:

 ```
 pip install -r <path_to_requirements.txt_file>
 ```

+Note down each new package you install and its version (excluding its dependencies) in a new or existing `requirements.txt` file.

 ## Conda Environment

-After downloading Miniconda (see
-[Miniconda installation documentation](https://docs.anaconda.com/miniconda/install/))
-or Anaconda (see [Anaconda download page](https://www.anaconda.com/download)), launch the Miniconda or Anaconda prompt and if following the standard process, do the steps below to setup your environment.
+After downloading Miniconda (recommended) (see [Miniconda installation documentation](https://docs.anaconda.com/miniconda/install/)) or Anaconda (see [Anaconda download page](https://www.anaconda.com/download)), launch the Miniconda or Anaconda prompt.

+Follow steps below to configure a new environment from scratch or configure an environment from environment files.

 ```{note}